 We get transmissible diseases from:

-contaminated things we touch or eat – for example, gastro-enteritis, legenella (Legionnaires’ Disease) or norovirus
+- contaminated things we touch or eat – for example, gastro-enteritis or norovirus

-Sometimes, as with Coronavirus, you can catch the disease from more than one source.
-You can get COVID-19 from people and from objects, and it may well have come to our species from others.
+Sometimes, as with Coronavirus, we can catch the disease from more than one source.
+We can get COVID-19 from people and from objects, and it may well have come to our species from others.

-Very often we are able to get through these conditions without needing emotional support, but where a disease causes anxiety or necessitates life changes, NISAD can help by providing the tools to cope emotionally.
+Very often we are able to get through living with these conditions without needing emotional support, but where a disease causes anxiety or necessitates life changes, NISAD can help – through our ELK.Health programmes and clinics – by providing the tools to cope emotionally.

 Currently, NISAD is looking at developing innovative ways to deliver both virus and antibody identification accurately, easily and at a much lower cost than at present.